Disneymania 5

 Disneymania 5 is the 5th installment in the Disneymania series.
 It was released on March 27, 2007.
 The album features 4 of the stars from High School Musical: Vanessa Hudgens, Lucas Grabeel, Ashley Tisdale, Corbin Bleu and from High School Musical: The Concert, Drew Seeley among others.
 The album features other Disney-related stars as well.
 The album debuted on the Billboard 200 at 14 with a sales of 44,000 units, the highest debut for a Disneymania album to date.
 It has, since then, sold 293,000+ units.

 Track listing

 Critical reception

 Allmusic said "Popular music stars belt out Disney songs in their signature styles on this extremely danceable disc.
-Four cast members from High School Musical add to the fun with "Two Worlds", "Colors of the Wind", "Kiss the Girl" and "Find Yourself", while B5 provides an exciting rendition of the "Siamese Cat Song."
+Five cast members from High School Musical add to the fun with "Two Worlds", "Colors of the Wind", "Kiss the Girl", "Go the Distance" and "Find Yourself", while B5 provides an exciting rendition of the "Siamese Cat Song."
 Fifteen tracks are included in total."